THE ULTIMATE REWARD

 Psalm 41 is one of the psalms which David possibly wrote at some time during the years of his flight from Saul’s murderous jealousy; or perhaps in his reign after a time of serious illness he describes how God sustained him in his weakness and vulnerability in spite of his enemies’ wish that he would die.
 Even the one closest to him had turned against him and he felt keenly the pain of betrayal.

-How tragic that Judas was willing to forfeit all of this for a reason only he knew.
-Was he trying to force Jesus to make a move against the Romans and fufill his and their dreams for a kingdom free from Roman oppression?
+How tragic that Judas was willing to forfeit this glorious destiny for a reason only he knew.
+Was he trying to force Jesus to make a move against the Romans and fufill his and the disciples’ dreams of a kingdom free from Roman oppression?
 Was he only motivated by greed and the bag of silver the religious hierarchy had offered him for handing Jesus over to them?

-Whatever his reason, it could never match the grandeur of the future prepared for those who faithfully follow the Messiah.
+Whatever Judas’ motive for betraying His Master, it was transient like the world he loved.
+It could never match the grandeur of the future prepared for those who faithfully follow the Messiah.
 There may be trials to endure but, as the apostle Paul said, “For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
 So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal. ” 2 Corinthians 4:17, 18 NIV.